 By ensuring the link to customers who do not yet receive electronic invoices structured according to the European Standard, Hermes encourages suppliers to send invoices in this format.
 As a result, the public authorities will receive many more invoices this way.
 This will enable them to recoup the investments imposed by European Directive 2014/55 much faster.
 It will also encourage the IT industry to develop more solutions to make it possible to receive and process these electronic invoices.
 This will allow companies to set themselves up for e-invoicing more effectively and more affordably.
 Everyone's a winner!

-The Hermes converter is not yet operational.
-It is scheduled for launch in the autumn of 2020.
+The Hermes converter is operational since the end of November 2020.
 Additional time will need to be taken into account for companies to get organised and optimise it in their outbound invoicing, before Hermes actually transmits its first invoices.